 What if my baby has a heart defect?

-- We will help you understand your baby's condition and needs so that you can make informed choices for your family and baby.
+If testing shows that your baby has a heart defect, we will work with the maternal-fetal medicine specialist, a high-risk obstetrician, to develop a follow-up schedule to monitor your baby.
+We will help you understand your baby's condition and needs so that you can make informed decisions for your family and baby.

 Learning that your baby has a heart defect can be scary and difficult to comprehend.
 We have collaborated with other institutions and the Pediatric Congenital Heart Association to create a guided questions tool so that you know the right questions to ask your physician about your baby.